 Professional Data - The professional information consists of records such as job occupation, work experience, and income level.

-User Expertise – It talks about user environment in terms of the physical, social and technological context of the user.
-It describes character expertise in domain and even internet proficiency level.
+User Expertise - It talks about user environment in terms of the physical, social and technological context of the user.
+It describes character expertise in the domain and even internet proficiency level.
 The divisions are made as per the access to technological devices, work environment and level of collaboration.
 The module takes into consideration the devices and platforms with which the personas are familiar.
 Depending upon the product-focus, different variables are used.